quangv/docs/src/doc/monaca_cli/manual/pairing_debugging.rst

         $ monaca debug

-3. Then, a popup message, prompting you to pair Monaca Debugger with the host PC, will appear in the debugger.
+3. Then, a popup message prompting you to pair Monaca Debugger with the host PC will appear.
 After this, your application should be running on the debugger.

   .. figure:: images/pairing_debugging/1.png
       :width: 250px